 Family preservation services are structured to keep families together.
-The administrator of Child Maltreatment and Prevention and Family Preservation services is responsible for Child Abuse Prevention and the following Family Preservation programs: Intensive In-Home, Parent Aid, Prime Time Day Care and Respite Care.
+The administrator of Prevention and Family Preservation services is responsible for Child Abuse Prevention, Foster Care Prevention authorized under Families First legislation and the following Family Preservation programs: Intensive In-Home, Parent Aid, Prime Time Day Care, Shelter Care and Respite Care.
 Services provided for child abuse prevention will be charged directly to the Community Based Child Abuse Prevention (CBCAP) Grant.
 Family and individual therapy services included in the Rehabilitation Services State Plan are provided to Title XIX eligible clients for Intensive In-Home are billed to Title XIX as a medical rehabilitation service.
-Services provided to children for Prime Time Day Care and Respite Care are funded by Title IV-B Sub Part 2 and State general fund.
+Services provided to children for Prime Time Day Care, Shelter Care, and Respite Care are funded by Title IV-B Sub Part 2 and State general fund.
 Depending on the availability of funding, Title IV-B Sub Part 2 can also be used for direct services for Intensive In-Home (non-Title XIX clients) and for direct training of parent aids.
 Intensive In-Home, and Parent Aid, for eligible families, will be charged as Emergency Assistance.
 The salary and operating costs related to the administrator will be allocated between these two areas based on a full-time time study.
-Activities related to Child Abuse Prevention will be charged directly to the CBCAP Grant.
-Activities related to Family Preservation will be charged to TANF.
+Activities related to Child Abuse Prevention will be charged directly to the CBCAP, activities related to foster care prevention will be charged to Foster Care IV-E, and activities related to Family Preservation will be charged to TANF.